-„I’m telling you this with hope in my heart and trust that by offering patience to the initiative I’m going to tell you about will create an important and a long-awaited change.
-Before telling you what I’m going to tell you about, thank you for listening me, as I am sure you will consider my message important.
+„I’m telling you this with hope in my heart and trust that by offering patience to the initiative I’m going to tell you about will create an important and long-awaited change.
+Before telling you what I’m going to tell you about, thank you for listening to me, as I am sure you will consider my message important.
 As you think of it, with each word, my message becomes clearer to you and you can easily understand what I am saying.
 Let us find new ways of expressing ourselves… For, example, I…”

 Overcoming public speaking fright

 It is said that the second greatest possible fright, except for the one of dying, is the fright of public speaking.
 Fortunately for me, I have not met many people who were afraid to speak in public.
 Maybe during grade school.
 Public speaking is a familiar environment for me.

 The best exercise I recommend, out of my own experience, is getting in front of all while saying to yourself: “In 30 seconds, my mouth will start speaking.
 It would better say something useful.”.
 So I did.
 So will you.
 Another exercise: if someone would have a gun to your head and would tell you: “speak well in public now or I kill you”, how do you think you’d perform?
 You’d certainly do a better job if you knew your life depends on the quality of your delivery.
 For some, that IS the case.
 May they be presenters, trainers, lobbyists, attorneys, diplomats, press releases, politicians, the quality of their public speaking will determine how much money they will make.
 But this is not a study of what best public speakers do.

 My intention is to familiarize you with the truth that everybody speaks in public.
 Better, worse.
 But if you think about it, all of us had to make a public presentation or to address an audience in a one-to-many communication instance.
 But what are the things to consider before doing public ethically speaking in the HR world?